lrenad/lrenad/README.md

 ## Hi there, I'm Renad 👋!

-+ Senior Computer Science Student
++ Fresh CS Graduate with Class Honors
 + Interested In AI and Software Development